wangziyang182/Data-Visual/README.md

 # Data-Visual
-Data visualization of some dataset with Rstudio using ggplot packages.
+Data visualization of different datasets with Rstudio using ggplot packages.